hardba11/bourrasque/contrib/README.txt

 =============

 - as I only got a mouse, flying with joystick could be difficult because no test done
-- some interior sounds triggered when view change
 - heading bug on ND if mag or true north choosen
 - strobe doesnt work yet in MP
 - instruments animations in MP backseat